freeplane/docs/contribute/Translation_How-To.md

 ## Change English source strings

 It is possible to change the English source strings with the same tools as used for translation.
 You should do this with the utmost care.
 If you see a spelling error in the source text you can correct it just like that.
 Other improvements you should discuss in the [Improvement of Freeplane usability](https://sourceforge.net/p/freeplane/discussion/758437/thread/e234f3f6/) thread.
-In addition can go to the English translate page of the item you would like to improve, check 'Needs review' and leave your suggestions as a [[#Communication by comments and review flags in Weblate|comment at the translation level]].
+In addition can go to the English translate page of the item you would like to improve, check 'Needs review' and leave your suggestions as a [comment at the translation level](#Communication-by-comments-and-review-flags-in-Weblate).

-I recommend you to change English source strings only online because you will make a few changes at a time and you will prevent a mix up with [[#New tool tips|new tool tips]].
+I recommend you to change English source strings only online because you will make a few changes at a time and you will prevent a mix up with [new tool tips](#New-tool-tips).

 You can follow the instructions for online and offline translation with a few adjustments: